microsoft/TemplateStudio/docs/WPF/getting-started-endusers.md

 # Using and extending your generated project

-WPF projects created with *Template Studio* (aka *WinTS*) are intended as a starting point, and will require modification and extension before they're finished.
+WPF projects created with *Template Studio* (aka *TS*) are intended as a starting point, and will require modification and extension before they're finished.
 This page explains common ways to extend what is generated for you.

 ## Understanding generated code from Template Studio